DIY Projects -

 ✅ Reduces draughts, dust and heat loss

-Also known as an exhaust fan flap or exhaust fan dust cover, the DraftStoppa works with most standard-size ceiling fans and is a great alternative to short-lived solutions like tape or foam.
+Also known as an exhaust fan flap or exhaust fan dust cover, the DraftStoppa works with most standard-size ceiling fans and is a great alternative to short-lived solutions.

 What If You Have a 3-in-1 Bathroom Fan?